microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-delta.md

 In this example, the chat messages synchronize for the first time and the initial sync request doesn't include any state token.

-The request specifies the optional `$top` query parameter that returns two events at a time.
+The request specifies the optional `$top` query parameter that returns two messages at a time.

 <!-- {
   "blockType": "request",